fmontes/fmontes-gatsby/content/portfolio/la-pulpe-website/index.md

 ![La Pulpe - Minimarket](./pulpe-mobile.png)

 ### Solution
+We create a landing page where we explain exactly what we do and why are the best in doing it.

+1. **Tagline:** super important, we have to explain what we do in a few words.
+2. **Benefits:** explaning why companies needs to provide snacks to their employees.
+3. **About us:** we build stores to suit you and how we do it.
+4. **Testimonials:** our current customers talked about their experiences.
+5. **Contact form:** a way to catch leads.

 #### Performance
 We need the page to load as fast a possible.
 Gatsby is a excelent option for static web sites.